-This facility is located at 1997 Sloan Place, Suites 20 & 21, Maplewood.
+This facility is located at 1997 Sloan Place, Suite 21, Maplewood.
 This single level suite is one of several comprising the St. Paul Business Center East.
-There are 100 persons based at this site with a majority employed in the community.
+There are 60 person at this site with a majority employed in the community.
 This site is on a MTC bus route.
 McCarrons